Bart vs. Itchy & Scratchy

 "Bart vs. Itchy & Scratchy" is the eighteenth episode of the thirtieth season of the American animated television series The Simpsons, and the 657th episode overall.
+The episode was directed by Chris Clements and written by Megan Amram.
 It aired in the United States on Fox on March 24, 2019.

-In the episode the in-universe show Itchy & Scratchy has a spin off created with the characters made female.
-Milhouse leads a group of boys to protest against the new show while Bart secretly joins a feminist protest group who perform acts of vandalism to protest against male female inequality and the backlash the Itchy & Scratchy show receives.
+In the episode, The Itchy & Scratchy Show is rebooted with female versions of the characters.
+Milhouse leads a group of boys to protest against the new show while Bart secretly joins a feminist protest group who perform acts of vandalism to protest against male-female inequality and the backlash the new Itchy & Scratchy show receives.

+Awkwafina, Nicole Byer, and Chelsea Peretti guest starred.
+The episode was watched by 1.99 million people.
+Maggie Simpson does not appear in the episode.